Katie Knuppel

 Director of the Early Learning Center

 Katie Knuppel is Head of Primary School and Director of the Early Learning Center at Fay.
-She spent close to twenty years teaching in New York City independent schools, namely The Chapin School and The Buckley School, in Kindergarten through fifth grade.
+She spent close to twenty years teaching in New York City independent schools, namely The Chapin School and The Buckley School, in kindergarten through fifth grade.
 Before coming to Fay, Katie was the Assistant Director of Lower School at The Buckley School and is a graduate of the New York State Association of Independent Schools Emerging Leaders Institute.
 Katie's passion for early childhood and elementary education stems from her love of school as a child and her passion for creative, engaging curriculum.
 She adores the imagination and intelligence of young children, the ever-changing challenges of each school day, and the joy and laughter of students learning.
 She is an educational leader who believes collaboration and communication between students, families, faculty, and staff are the keys to a nurturing, dynamic educational program.
 She lives on the Fay campus with her family, including her husband, two children, and two dogs.
-Her daughter Kit attends Fay, and her son Rufus attends Groton School as a boarder.
+Her daughter, Kit, and her son, Rufus, both attend Dartmouth College.

 Lauren Cilley